-Similarly, if a company and any of its directors make a donation to the same Member, candidate or European election agent, sub-unit or political party, it must be clear that these are separate donations.
-In such circumstances the Standards Commission may look for evidence that the donations are from separate legal entities.
-In each case, the election agent and/or candidate/, sub-unit or political party must make whatever enquiries are necessary in order to determine the source of the donation.
+Similarly, if a company and any of its directors make a donation to the same Member, candidate or Dáil bye-election agent, sub-unit or political party it must be clear that these are separate donations.
+In such circumstances the Standards Commission may request information to verify that the donations are from separate legal entities.
+In each case, the election agent and/or candidate, sub-unit or political party must make whatever enquiries are necessary in order to be satisfied as to the position with regard to the donation.
+[Section 22(2)(d)]